artsy/Swift-at-Artsy/Beginners/Lesson Five/README.md

-It's the last session for this set of Learn Swift at Artsy, we're going to break tradition here and move outside of the Playground to look at a real-world project.
+It's the last session for this set of Learn Swift at Artsy, we're going to break tradition here and move outside of the Playground to look at a real-world Xcode project.

 ### Overview of last week

-In lesson four we re-created a section of the Artsy API with structs and functions.
+In lesson four, we re-created a section of the Artsy API with structs and functions.
 We did this so we could replicate a section of the Artsy iOS app in the Xcode console.
 We didn't cover too many _new_ things, but instead tried to bring everything together to make a cohesive.

 In this class we're going to look at a real project an iOS engineer at Artsy built.
 Jory didn't know we were going to use this as an example - so it's not a project made up for this lesson.
 Here's the problem it solves: We want to have different icons for betas, alphas and the app store.
 Doing this makes it easy to know which version of the app you have installed, when you have multiple installed on a device.
 So we want to have a way to add some text to an image, basically.